SpecFlowOSS/SpecFlowWiki/Generate-Tests-from-MsBuild.md

 <img src=http://www.specflow.org/screenshots/CustomTool.png>

 If you remove the code generator you have to include the generated files in your project dynamically.
-To do so, add the following lines to your project file (.csproj) in a text editor:
+To do so, add the following lines **at the end** of your project file (.csproj) in a text editor:

 ```xml
 <Target Name="AfterUpdateFeatureFilesInProject">